E3SM-Project/zstash/docs/source/usage.rst

 * ``--keep`` to keep a copy of the tar files on the local file system after they have been extracted from the archive.
 Normally, they are deleted after successful transfer.
+* ``--retries`` to set the number of times to retry ``hsi get`` if it is unsuccessful.
+  The default is 1 retry (2 tries total).
+Note: for a retry to occur automatically because of an incomplete tar file, then the archive you're extracting from must have been created using ``zstash >= v1.1.0``.
 * ``--tars`` to	specify	specific tars to extract.
 See "Check" above for example usage.
 * ``-v`` increases output verbosity.
 * ``[files]`` is a list of files to be extracted (standard wildcards supported).